Migrating to AWS? We’ve outlined several best practices and strategies to follow as you embark on your cloud migration journey.

-The undeniable benefits of using the cloud have more and more organizations migrating their workloads.
+The undeniable benefits of using the cloud have more organizations migrating their workloads.
 This cloud shift accelerated during the height of the COVID-19 pandemic due to the need to support remote workforces as well as changing business demands.
-For organizations migrating to the cloud, Amazon Web Services (AWS) is perhaps the most popular choice of cloud service provider for these organizations, with hundreds of thousands of businesses using it in 190 countries.
+For organizations migrating to the cloud, Amazon Web Services (AWS) is perhaps the most popular cloud service provider, with hundreds of thousands of businesses using it in 245 countries and territories.

 But cloud migration isn’t an easy or linear process.
 It comes with financial costs, technical challenges, and a need for structural and cultural change.
 Approaching it without proper planning can be unnecessarily painful and hamper success.

-While the general advantages of cloud adoption are clear, how they can be maximized to benefit your organization can only be determined by you.
-Consider how moving to the cloud will fit within the organization’s business strategy.
+While the general advantages of cloud adoption are clear, how they can be maximized to benefit your organization only can be determined by you.
+Consider how moving to the cloud with AWS will fit within your organization’s business strategy.
 Migration may save your business costs, fix longstanding problems, foster more innovation, or deliver some other value.
 Once you’ve determined this, set specific KPI-based goals based on your business objectives so you can evaluate the success of your migration.

 Create a cloud center of excellence

 Most organizations’ cloud journeys start with a team experimenting with the cloud as a way to accelerate application development.
 In these ad-hoc situations, little thought is given to procedures and strategies.
 Once the organization starts implementing cloud environments on a large scale, however, it becomes important to start imposing some structure around cloud usage as well as manage the necessary organizational and cultural change.
 The best way to do this is to establish a Cloud Center of Excellence (CCoE) – or more specifically, an AWS Center of Excellence.

-The concept of CCoE originated at AWS, and it has since been adopted by many organizations with a cloud presence.
-A CCoE is a cross-functional team ideally consisting of 3-5 members that is charged with building a framework of processes, standards, and best practices for the company’s cloud operations.
+AWS originated the CCoE concept, and it has been adopted by many organizations with a cloud presence.
+A CCoE is a cross-functional team ideally consisting of 3-5 members charged with building a framework of processes, standards, and best practices for the company’s cloud operations.
 It also leads the organization as a whole through the cloud adoption and migration journey.
 AWS provides guidance for structuring an effective CCoE and the principles for a successful cloud transformation.

 Create and share a cloud governance model